telafifi/OCR-Snipping-Converter/README.md

 ## How to run
 1. Click on the **Snip image on screen to convert to text** button
-2. Press down mouse and draw a rectangular area to process
+2. Press down mouse and draw a rectangular area to process.
+Release mouse click when required area has been covered.
-3. Once complete, the image will be shown on the HUI and the text will be processed and placed under the **Output** field
+3. Once done, the image will be shown on the HUI and the text will be processed and placed under the **Output** field